 4) Effective means for fair and secure fundraising

 The next benefit of using an IDO is that it is impartial.
-Tokens are typically pre-mined and sometimes pre-sold to private investors in ICOs and IEO, which effectively prevents small investors from participating right away.
-As a result, these private investors will resell the tokens to the general public, giving them an advantage over smaller participants.
+Tokens are typically pre-mined and sometimes pre-sold to private investors in ICOs and IEOs, which effectively prevents small investors from participating right away.
+These private investors will then resell the tokens to the general public, giving them an advantage over smaller participants.